 Most campaigns are designed to drive some specific behavior, like making a purchase or getting users to return to your app.
 The Goal tab is where you choose your goals and conversion settings for every campaign.

-The Goal category will help you organize your campaigns in the overview table.
+The Goal category helps you organize your campaigns in the overview table.
 When setting up your campaign, choose a category that aligns best with your end goal for this specific campaign.

 Filter by Goal Category in the Campaign Overview page